rassylya/hapticom_parser/readme.txt

-This application was created to parse text from websites for Hapticomm Project by Rasul Yermagambet
+This application was created to parse text from websites for Hapticomm Project by Rasul Yermagambet.
+To get the GUI for Linux: https://drive.google.com/file/d/1MtjAjd-D-zJTunIotqwhQWx6X8cVE6u3/view?usp=sharing.

 Download the version depending on your OS